deviljin112/Vagrant-MongoDB-Task/TaskREADME.md

 * Create VM and Mongod is working
 * MongoDB 3.2.20 is isntalled

-## Extra time tomorrow -- Try to research and see if you can do it!
+## Extra time tomorrow -- Try to research and see if you can do it

 * MongoDB to listen on 0.0.0.0 on port 27017
 * Work with command "vagrant up"